Skip to content

 Using the models

 We encourage local planning authorities and developers to use pre-existing models where possible.
-You can commission bespoke option tests of the countywide model COMET through our Transport Planning Framework consultants, AECOM.
+You can commission bespoke option tests of the countywide model COMET by contacting our Transport Planning and Data Team.

-To make use of these pre-existing models, please either contact us or complete the model test proforma (DOC, 151kb).
+To make use of these pre-existing models, please either contact us or complete the model test proforma (DOC, 146kb).

 COMET Model Test FAQS: Frequently asked Questions and Answers (DOC 109KB)